Charleyong Bridge

 The Charleyong Bridge is a single-span Allan truss timber bridge built in 1901.

-The bridge is proposed to be replaced under the Timber Truss Bridge Program as it does not meet current loading standards and has become increasingly expensive to maintain.
+The bridge was replaced under the Timber Truss Bridge Program as it did not meet current loading standards and became increasingly expensive to maintain.

 Inspections of the existing bridge and road approaches confirmed various structural and functional deficiencies due to the ongoing deterioration of the timber piers and trusses.